ndwebgroup/nd-example/README.md

 ## Copyright

-These theme files are copyrighted, provided, and maintained by [Marketing Communications: Web](http://marcomm.nd.edu/web/).
+These theme files are copyrighted, provided, and maintained by [Marketing Communications: Web](http://marcomm.nd.edu/web/) and the [University of Notre Dame](http://www.nd.edu/).
 Foundation copyright by [ZURB, inc](http://zurb.com/).